-The path away from the Repugnant Conclusion towards the Sadistic Conclusion illustrates the puzzles that motivate the Worry.
-There may be no principle for evaluating populations that is not in some way very counterintuitive.
+evaluating populations that is not in some way very counterintuitive.
 This possibility was originally raised informally by Parfit, who presented a number of paradoxes in population ethics.
 Much of the important theoretical progress since then has been in formalization of these conclusions and axiologies, as well as many others, and their integration into rigorous proofs.

-This literature has progressed, at first, through a dialogue in which researchers proposed and formalized alternative population axiologies (Greaves (2017)).
+This literature has progressed, at first, through a dialogue in which researchers proposed and formalized alternative population axiologies (Greaves 2017)).
 Each was specially formulated to avoid versions of the Repugnant Conclusion, and then further explored by researchers.
 So, Ng (1989) introduced a variable-value axiology, in which the average utility of a population is inflated by a positively increasing, concave function of population size, such that social evaluation asymptotes from nearly-Total Utilitarianism to nearly-Average Utilitarianism as population size increases.
 Like Average Utilitarianism, Ng's theory does not escape the Sadistic Conclusion.
-Blackorby & Donaldson (1984) and later Blackorby, Bossert, & Donaldson (1995) propose Critical-Level Generalized Utilitarianism; this approach also avoids the Repugnant Conclusion at the cost of implying the Sadistic Conclusion.
-Other approaches, such as Sider (1991)'s theoretical example of Geometrism, or Asheim & Zuber (2014)'s Rank-Dependent Generalized Utilitarianism, attend to people's rank within a population, like maximin does.
-These avoid the Repugnant Conclusion, but have other implausible properties, including in cases where population size does not change, such as recommending redistribution from the worst off to the best off in some cases. $^{15}$
+Blackorby and Donaldson (1984) and later Blackorby et al. (1995) propose Critical-Level Generalized Utilitarianism; this approach also avoids the Repugnant Conclusion at the cost of implying the Sadistic Conclusion.
+Other approaches, such as Sider's (1991) theoretical example of Geometrism, or Asheim and Zuber's (2014) Rank-Dependent Generalized Utilitarianism, attend to people's rank within a population, like maximin does.
+These avoid the Repugnant Conclusion, but have other implausible properties, including in cases where population size does not change, such as recommending redistribution from the worst off to the best off in some cases.12